pangpang20/gaussdb-python/docs/advanced/index.rst

 More advanced topics
 ====================

-Once you have familiarised yourself with the :ref:`Psycopg basic operations
+Once you have familiarised yourself with the :ref:`GaussDB basic operations
 <basic>`, you can take a look at the chapter of this section for more advanced
 usages.